Assessing the Business Process Modeling Competences of Large Language Models: Results

 \subsubsection{Pairwise Performance Contrasts}

 To localize the quality gaps identified in the global and descriptive analyses, every admissible pair of checkpoints was compared with a Wilcoxon signed–rank test, applied independently to syntactic, pragmatic, and semantic scores.
-Each test used only those samples for which both LLMs produced a valid BPMN-XML, and raw probabilities were Bonferroni‑adjusted to hold the family–wise error rate at $\alpha = 0.05$.
-All results can be found in \autoref{tab:syntax_pairwise_full}, \autoref{tab:prag_pairwise_full}, and \autoref{tab:sem_pairwise_full}; rows labeled “n.s.” indicate that the adjusted probability exceeded the significance threshold.
+Each test used only those samples for which both LLMs produced a valid BPMN XML file.
+Raw probabilities were Bonferroni‑adjusted to hold the family–wise error rate at $\alpha = 0.05$.
+All results can be found in \autoref{tab:syntax_pairwise_full}, \autoref{tab:prag_pairwise_full}, and \autoref{tab:sem_pairwise_full}.
+Rows labeled “n.s.” indicate that the adjusted probability exceeded the significance threshold.

-Overall, significant contrasts are largely driven by a handful of weaker LLMs, most notably \textit{Qwen3 235b-a22b}, \textit{Deepseek-r1 70b}, and \textit{Falcon3 10b}.
+Overall, significant contrasts are largely driven by weaker LLMs, most notably \textit{qwen3:235b-a22b}, \textit{deepseek-r1:70b-llama-distill}, and \textit{falcon3:10b-instruct}.
 Once these LLMs are set aside, pragmatic quality differences among the remaining systems vanish beneath the detection limit, whereas syntactic and semantic quality still display measurable separations.
-A clear hierarchy emerges in the syntactic and semantic dimensions, with \textit{Llama3.3 70b} consistently positioned as a top performer.
+A clear hierarchy emerges in the syntactic and semantic dimensions, with \textit{llama3.3:70b-instruct} consistently positioned as a top performer.

-Syntactic quality exhibits a notable trend, where 25 out of 55 contrasts yield statistically significant results. (see Table~\ref{tab:syntax_pairwise_full}).
-The results reveal a clear performance stratification. \textit{Llama3.3 70b} and \textit{Qwen2.5 14b} are the most structurally robust LLMs, with the former achieving the single most decisive victory against any other LLM in the entire analysis.
-Conversely, \textit{Falcon3 10b} consistently produces less syntactically correct BPMN models than its peers.
+Syntactic quality shows a notable trend, with 25 of 55 contrasts yielding statistically significant results. (see Table~\ref{tab:syntax_pairwise_full}).
+The results reveal a clear performance stratification. \textit{llama3.3:70b-instruct} and \textit{qwen2.5:14b-instruct} are the most structurally robust LLMs, with the former achieving the single most decisive victory against any other LLM in the entire analysis.
+Conversely, \textit{falcon3:10b-instruct} consistently produces less syntactically correct BPMN models than its peers.
 While several high-performing LLMs show no statistically significant differences among themselves, the hierarchy confirms that rule conformance has not yet reached parity across the full distribution.